followmyutopia/devextreme-documentation/concepts/00 Getting Started/50 DevExtreme CLI/50 ThemeBuilder/10 Command-Line Arguments.md

 If present, creates a [color swatch](/Documentation/Guide/Themes_and_Styles/Predefined_Themes/#Color_Swatches), i.e., adds a CSS scope to each CSS rule (`.dx-swatch-xxx`, where `xxx` is the value from the `--output-color-scheme` parameter).

 * `--base`
-Exports only base variables which are used to produce the derived variables.
+Exports only base variables used to produce derived variables.

+* `--widgets`
+Specifies a comma-separated list of widgets whose styles should be included in the resulting CSS file.
+If this argument is not specified, styles of all widgets are included.
+Syntax example:

+        --widgets=datagrid,treelist,selectbox